alexanderpavlovets/react_dashboard/redux_example_2/README.md

 #### Do not forget :)
 - `npx create-react-app [name]`
 - `npm i redux react-redux`
+- to add a redux extension to Chroe visit https://github.com/zalmoxisus/redux-devtools-extension and paster weird row to createState(allReducers, [past here])

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).